Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Crochet Bobble Edging

-There isn’t really a pattern for the full border in its entirety, it’s just 2 UK tr (each in their own st, not together like a granny) and ch1, miss a stitch, 2tr, ch1 etc, twice round.
+There isn’t really a pattern for the full border in its entirety; it’s just pairs of 2 UK treble stitches sitting next to each other and ch1, miss a stitch.
 It would look something like this in a pattern:

 UK terms – Round 1: *2tr, miss 1 st, ch1; rep from * around.